Chemistry and Sustainability

 Course content

-This course is for graduates who want to use and enhance their chemistry skills to contribute to creating a sustainable world.
+This course is designed for graduates who want to use and enhance their chemistry skills to contribute to creating a sustainable world.

-It will give you specialist knowledge of how different organisations, and society at large, can manufacture products in a more sustainable way, adopt green technologies, and use and produce energy more efficiently.
+You’ll gain expert understanding of how different organisations, and society at large, can manufacture products in a more sustainable way, adopt green technologies, and use and produce energy more efficiently.
 You'll develop a real understanding of the impact that human activities have on the environment and how to mitigate these effects.

-You'll complete a programme of specialist modules that cover environmental and green chemistry, key industrial processes and the latest sustainability technologies to minimise our energy consumption.
+We offer curriculum of specialist modules that cover environmental and green chemistry, key industrial processes and the latest sustainability technologies to minimise our energy consumption.
 There are optional modules on major topics in modern chemistry including nanochemistry, photochemistry and advanced materials.

-The course includes contributions from the University of Sheffield’s Grantham Centre for Sustainable Futures, a leading interdisciplinary research centre.
+The course includes contributions from the renowned University of Sheffield’s Grantham Centre for Sustainable Futures, a leading interdisciplinary research centre.

 Please see our University website for the most up-to-date course information: https://www.sheffield.ac.uk/postgraduate/taught/courses